Navigate / search

 The 3 C’s to build more confidence

 That’s why growing our skills and expertise is so important.
-But here’s the thing.
-What happens when we don’t know?
+But here’s the thing—what happens when we don’t know?
 Or when we encounter something that we didn’t even know that we didn’t know?
 The hard truth is that as much as we’d like to hold on to what we know, life is full of uncertainty.
 Confidence matters in moments when we encounter what we don’t know or when we find ourselves being wrong, and how we subsequently feel about it.

 A) Competence